Filmmakers4Future/Website-Content/en/posts/events/2021-02-09-hands-on-talks-korina-gutsche.md

 </div>

 #### The Talk
 **Green Consultants** ensure that film and media production is as resource-friendly as possible.
-It's is where all the threads come together.
+It's where all the threads come together.
 This profession is a vocation!
 Sustainability plays the main role for Korina.

 **Date:** <span class="text-white date" data-time="2021-02-19T19:00:00+01:00">19th February 2021 19:00 <small>UTC +1</small></span>
 **Price:** Free